bozokopic/homepage/src_rst/blog/run_asyncio.rst

 synchronization point.

-By suppressing `KeyboardInterrupt` and raising `asyncio.CancelledError` exceptions we have better reasoning where and when this exception will occur.
+By suppressing `KeyboardInterrupt` and raising `asyncio.CancelledError` exceptions, we have better reasoning where and when this exception will occur.
 This allows us easier handling of termination requests and better organization and control of cleanup code execution.

-Because `asyncio.CancelledError` exceptions are raised only on synchronization points (where `await` is used), additional care must be used that coroutines do not use long lasting blocking code and thus support promp reaction to received signals.
+Because `asyncio.CancelledError` exceptions are raised only on synchronization points (where `await` is used), additional care must be used that coroutines do not use long lasting blocking code and thus support prompt reaction to received signals.

-Additionally, `hat.util.run_asyncio` cancels running task only once no matter how many signals are sent to application.
+Additionally, `hat.aio.run_asyncio` cancels running task only once, no matter how many signals are sent to application.
 This provides easier cleanup implementation because cleanup procedure won't be interrupter with another termination request.

-We can run test script by replacing `asyncio.run` with `hat.util.run_asyncio` and `KeyboardInterrupt` with `asyncio.CancelledError`:
+We can run test script by replacing `asyncio.run` with `hat.aio.run_asyncio` and `KeyboardInterrupt` with `asyncio.CancelledError`:

 .. code:: python